karlospn/mytechramblings-site-source-code/content/posts/building-qa-app-with-aws-bedrock-kendra-s3-and-streamlit.md

 ### **4.3.
 Initialize the LangChain Bedrock client**

-To interact with AWS Bedrock LLM models, we're going to use the LangChain ``Bedrock`` class.
+To interact with AWS Bedrock LLMs, we're going to use the LangChain ``Bedrock`` class.

-The LangChain ``Bedrock`` class allow us to setup which Bedrock LLM model are we want to use.
+The LangChain ``Bedrock`` class allow us to setup the Bedrock LLM we want to use.
+In this specific code snippet, we're setting up the ``Amazon Titan`` LLM.

 The ``Bedrock`` class will be plugged into a LangChain chain to build the RAG pattern.
 (More on section 4.4).

-The LangChain ``Bedrock`` class creates a Bedrock ``boto3`` client by default, but if you want to customize the configuration, it is much better to explicitly create the Bedrock client beforehand, and pass it to the Langchain.
+The LangChain ``Bedrock`` class creates a Bedrock ``boto3`` client by default, but if you want to customize the configuration, it is better to explicitly create the Bedrock client beforehand, and pass it to the Langchain.

 ```python
 bedrock_client = boto3.client("bedrock", bedrock_region)